Swan: Distribution and movements

 Swans are generally found in temperate environments, rarely occurring in the tropics.
-A group of swans is called a bevy or a wedge in flight.
 Four (or five) species occur in the Northern Hemisphere, one species is found in Australia, one extinct species was found in New Zealand and the Chatham Islands, and one species is distributed in southern South America.
 They are absent from tropical Asia, Central America, northern South America and the entirety of Africa.
 One species, the mute swan, has been introduced to North America, Australia and New Zealand.

 Several species are migratory, either wholly or partly so.
 The mute swan is a partial migrant, being resident over areas of Western Europe but wholly migratory in Eastern Europe and Asia.
-The whooper swan and tundra swan are wholly migratory, and the trumpeter swans are almost entirely migratory.
-There is some evidence that the black-necked swan is migratory over part of its range, but detailed studies have not established whether these movements are long or short range migration.
+The tundra swan is wholly migratory, and the whooper swan and trumpeter swan are almost entirely migratory.
+There is some evidence that the black-necked swan is migratory over part of its range, but detailed studies have not established whether these movements constitute long- or short-range migration.

 Behaviour

 Swans feed in water and on land.
 They are almost entirely herbivorous, although they may eat small amounts of aquatic animals.
-In the water, food is obtained by up-ending or dabbling, and their diet is composed of the roots, tubers, stems and leaves of aquatic and submerged plants.
+In the water, food is obtained by up-ending or dabbling, and their diet is composed of the roots, tubers, stems, and leaves of aquatic and submerged plants.

-Swans famously mate for life, and typically bond even before they reach sexual maturity.
-Trumpeter swans, for example, who can live as long as 24 years and only start breeding at the age of 4–7, form monogamous pair bonds as early as 20 months.
-"Divorce", though rare, does occur; one study of mute swans showing a 3% rate for pairs that breed successfully and 9% for pairs that do not.
+A familiar behaviour of swans is that they mate for life and typically bond even before they reach sexual maturity.
+Trumpeter swans, for example, can live as long as 24 years and only start breeding at the age of 4–7, forming monogamous pair bonds as early as 20 months.
+"Divorce", though rare, does occur; one study of mute swans shows a 3% rate for pairs that breed successfully and 9% for pairs that do not.
 The pair bonds are maintained year-round, even in gregarious and migratory species like the tundra swan, which congregate in large flocks in the wintering grounds.

-Swans' nests are on the ground near water and about a metre across.
-Unlike many other ducks and geese, the male helps with the nest construction, and will also take turns incubating the eggs.
+Swans' nests are on the ground near water and about a metre (3') across.
+Unlike many other ducks and geese, the male helps with the nest construction and will also take turns incubating the eggs.
 Alongside the whistling ducks, swans are the only anatids that will do this.
-Average egg size (for the mute swan) is 113×74 mm, weighing 340 g, in a clutch size of 4 to 7, and an incubation period of 34–45 days.
+The average egg size (for the mute swan) is 113 × 74 mm (4 1/2 x 3 in), weighing 340 g (12 oz), in a clutch size of 4 to 7, with an incubation period of 34–45 days.
 Swans are highly protective of their nests.
-They will viciously attack anything that they perceive as a threat to their chicks, including humans.
-One man was suspected to have drowned in such an attack.
+They will viciously attack anything that they perceive as a threat to their chicks, including humans; one man was suspected to have drowned in such an attack.
 Swans' intraspecific aggressive behaviour is shown more frequent than interspecific behaviour for food and shelter.
-The aggression with other species is shown more in Bewick's swans.
+The aggression with other species is shown more in tundra swans.